An Action Language for Multi-Agent Domains: Foundations: Preliminaries

 \begin{example} [State] { Let us consider a simplified version of Example \ref{ex1} in which the agents are concerned only with the status of the coin.
 The three agents $A, B, C$ do not know whether the coin has `heads' or `tails' up and this is a common belief.
 Let us assume that the coin is heads up.
 The beliefs of the agents about the world and about the beliefs of other agents can be captured by the state of Figure~\ref{htail}.

 In the figure, a circle represents a world.
-The name and interpretation of the world are written in the circle.
+The name of the world are written in the circle.
 Labeled edges between worlds denote the belief relations of the structure.
-A double circle identifies the real world. } \end{example}
+A double circle identifies the real world.
+The interpretation of the world will be given whenever it is necessary.
+For example, we write $M[\pi](s_0) = \{head\}$ to denote that $head$ is true in the world $s_0$ and anything else is false.
+Similarly, $M[\pi](s_1) = \{ \}$ to denote that every fluent is false in the world $s_1$. } \end{example}